Agoric/agoric-sdk/packages/deploy-script-support/README.md

 are theirselves (recursive) permits.
 See `BootstrapManifiest` in [lib-boot.js](../vats/src/core/lib-boot.js).

-The object returned from a "getManifestCall" invocation may also include "installations" to register in `agoricNames`, as is done here with name "game1" using the reference passed in via the invocation argument:
+The manifest object returned from a "getManifestCall" invocation may also include "installations" to register in `agoricNames` and/or "options" to be provided as the "options" property of the second argument for each call of the manifest's functions:
 ```js
 /** @type {import('@agoric/vats/src/core/lib-boot').BootstrapManifest} */
 const gameManifest = harden({